nimaid/DiscreteQLogic/README.md

 [TODO: Add a step-by-step breakdown that references the RS latch breakdown.
 Explain that this also starts up in a "random" state.]

-Here is the equivalent circuit in the logic simulator, using our NMOS components:
+Here is the SR latch in the logic simulator, using our NMOS components:

 <img src="https://github.com/nimaid/DiscreteQLogic/raw/main/Images/Circuits/nm_sr.PNG" width="400px" />